-We recommend you have someone help prepare your home for your return by:
+We recommend having someone prepare your home for your return by:

 - Turning on the heat so your home is warm.

 - Making sure food is available.

 - Bringing clothes for you to wear home.

 - Ensuring you have a thermometer available.

 - Making sure you have a comfortable place to sit and rest.

-- Placing a phone within easy reach.
+- Placing a phone and/or chargers within easy reach.

-After-visit Summary
+After-Visit Summary